xbcsmith/epr-workshop/00-prereqs/README.md

 ### Basic understanding of Golang

-Familiarity with the Golang programming language syntax and basic constructs like variables, functions, and packages will be helpful in understanding and working with the Event Provenance Registry codebase.
+Familiarity with the Go programming language syntax and basic constructs like variables, functions, and packages will be helpful in understanding and working with the Event Provenance Registry codebase.

 ### DevOps and Containerization